 Put the needle through the point (2) to make a single small, straight stitch.
 Point (2) lies at the very tip of your design.

-Step 3: Take the needle to the left of the center line (4) and exit at (5) which is on the outer line.
-The stitch points on the outer line must be close together to stop visible spaces forming along the design.
+Take the needle to the left of the center line (4) and exit at (5) which is on the outer line.
+The stitch points on the outer line must be close together to stop visible spaces from forming along the design.

 From now you will be stitching to the left and right of the center line and never directly on it.
 This forms the ridged edge in the center.